Walking Boots vs Walking shoes: Which is right for you?

 For shorter, less strenuous walks, walking shoes are a much more comfortable and appropriate option.
 They aren’t as restrictive as walking boots and for short daily walks, they require less protection and support in comparison to longer more challenging walks.

 What are the weather conditions?

 As unpredictable as the British weather may be, it is also an essential factor that should be taken into account when choosing walking boots vs walking shoes.
-So before setting off on a hike or long distance walk it’s wise to check the weather forecast so you can make an informed decision of your footwear!
+So before setting off on a hike or long-distance walk it’s wise to check the weather forecast so you can make an informed decision about your footwear!